 A collection of links to resources that can help organizations large and small raise more money from their appeal letters.

-Appeal letters sent via the postal service can still be an effective fundraising tool for nonprofits, even in this age of the internet.
+Statistics and research support the idea that appeal letters sent via the postal service can still be an effective fundraising tool for nonprofits, even in this age of the internet.
 Many land trusts send one or more mailings each year, generating gifts from previous and new donors.
 The links included in this guide, sorted by category, can help organizations raise more money through the mail.

 These links offer information about the basic components and effectiveness of direct-mail campaigns.